 The order came ahead of Jeff Bezos, Amazon’s chief executive, visit to India during this week where he is likely to meet the Prime Minister Narendra Modi.
 Flipkart said that it was reviewing the order and that it has been compliant in its activities with the applicable laws.
 The 11-page order issued by CCI said allegations that both platforms asked sellers to incur a part of the discount that were offered during their big discount sale days.
 “It needs to be investigated whether the alleged exclusive arrangements, deep-discounting and preferential listing by the OPs (opposite parties) are being used as an exclusionary tactic to foreclose competition and are resulting in an appreciable adverse effect on competition,”

+the CCI said.
 The antitrust body has not looked into allegations of joint dominance against the companies, as the Competition Act “does not provide for inquiry into or investigation into the cases of joint/collective dominance.”